 IPL, which stands for Intense Pulsed Light, is a photorejuvenation treatment to help reduce the appearance of many skin issues, including rosacea, hyperpigmentation, wrinkles, large pores, melasma, freckles, age spots, spider veins, stretch marks, broken capillaries, blood vessels, and more.
-This treatment can be performed anywhere on the body to help you look and feel your absolute best!
+This treatment can be performed on most areas of the body to help you look and feel your absolute best!

 Who is a Candidate?

-Healthy individuals who are looking to improve the look of their skin without undergoing an invasive surgical procedure, and who are tired of living with skin blemishes and irregularities can often benefit from this treatment option.
-However, those who are tanned or have naturally dark skin may experience some changes in pigmentation after an IPL treatment.
-The best way to determine if this treatment is right for you is through a consultation with Dr. Janiga.
+Healthy individuals who are looking to improve the look of their skin without undergoing a surgical procedure and who are tired of living with skin blemishes and irregularities can often benefit from this treatment option.
+The best way to determine if this treatment is right for you is through a consultation with Dr. Jennifer Janiga or her associates.

 Intense Pulsed Light laser treatments can be used for a variety of skin conditions.

 At Janiga MDs, Dr. Timothy Janiga specializes in plastic surgery and Dr. Jennifer Janiga specializes in dermatology, giving their practice a unique, comprehensive perspective on their patients’ cosmetic needs in the Reno, Nevada area.

 During the procedure, you will wear eye protection, and an IPL device will be applied to the treatment areas of the body, emitting a light that heats collagen and encouraging the production of more collagen to smooth lines, wrinkles, and acne scars.
 The laser light is also absorbed by capillaries and brown spots, damaging and eliminating them from the skin for a smoother, more even complexion.
 The treatment process is described as feeling like a rubber band being snapped against the skin with little discomfort.

 What Device is used for a Photofacial?